phinocio/loadorderlibrary-api-docs/authentication.md

 title: Authentication
 description: Authentication options for the API
 published: true
-date: 2023-03-25T00:34:22.919Z
+date: 2023-03-25T01:30:10.759Z
 tags:
 editor: markdown
 dateCreated: 2023-03-18T03:53:52.717Z
 ---

-At the moment there is no need to authenticate as no user-tied data is present in the API.
-In the future one will be able to generate an API key from their user account for usage with 3rd party programs.
+User authentication is only necessary for users that wish to interact via the API.
+Anonymous users have many of the same abilities as those using accounts.
+The largest exceptions are the ability to edit and delete lists.

+More info on getting an authentication token will be available as I work on the API and implement it myself.

 >	Please send all requests with an `Accept: application/json` header.
 Otherwise you will sometimes get HTML returned back due to the nature of the underlying framework.
 {.is-info}